 Summer financial aid is limited due to funding constraints and loan program limits.

-• Students expecting to attend for four terms can anticipate their federal student loan funds to be redistributed over the four terms of enrollment.
-Annual loan limits remain the same regardless of the number of terms you attend.
+- Students expecting to attend for four terms can anticipate their federal student loan funds to be redistributed over the four terms of enrollment.
+Full-time annual loan limits remain the same regardless of the number of terms you attend.

 3. Enrollment Requirements for Aid